ThingPulse/esp-app-market/README.md

-# ESP-Firmware-Store
+# Esp-App-Market

-The ESP-Firmware-Store is web-based tool which is made for simplicity of use.
+The Esp-App-Market is web-based tool to flash firmware to Espressif based microcontrollers

 ## Development server